Nazulka/Poster-Panda/README.md

 ![Heroku app](./readme_docs/heroku-app.png)

 2. On the _Resources_ tab provision a new **Postgres** database.

 3. To use Postgres, go back to Gitpod and install:
 ```
 pip3 install dj_database_url
 pip3 install psycopg2-binary
 ```

 4. Freeze the requirements:
 ``` pip3 freeze > requirements.txt
 ```

 5. To set up the new database:
 * Go to
 _settings.py_ and
 ``` import dj_databas_url
 ```

-* Then comment out the default _SQLite_ database and replace it with _Postgres_.
+* Then comment out the default _SQLite_ database and replace it with _Postgres SQL_.
 Your URL link can be obtained by revealing _Config Vars_ in Heroku _Settings_.
 ```
 DATABASES = {
     'default': dj_database_url.parse('your-url')
 ```

-6. Apply all migrations to get the Postgres database set up.
+6. Apply all migrations to get the _Postgres SQL database_ set up.
 ```
 python3 manage.py makemigrations
 python3 manage.py migrate
 ```
-7. To import the product data, load categories and then products.
+7. To import the product data, load categories first and then products, as products depend on categories.
 ```
 python3 manage.py loaddata categories
 python3 manage.py loaddata products